iamalminko/webshop/README.md

 Build a shopping basket that helps you get this data.
 You are free to use the languages, frameworks and tools you prefer.

-**Timing**

-You have 1 week to accomplish the assignment.
-You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please send us (jobs@madewithlove.com) an email when you are ready with the assignment.
-Please mention your name, Github username and a link to what we need to review.

 ## Setup steps

 - Clone the repository with __git clone__